laravel/docs/http-tests.md

         }
     }

-Of course, one common use of the session is for maintaining state for the authenticated user.
+One common use of the session is for maintaining state for the authenticated user.
 The `actingAs` helper method provides a simple way to authenticate a given user as the current user.
 For example, we may use a [model factory](/docs/{{version}}/database-testing#writing-factories) to generate and authenticate a user:

     <?php